UV Water Filters for City Water

 UV Water Filtration Gives Peace of Mind

-As a long-established and highly-regarded form of water treatment, ultraviolet water disinfection systems are used around the world in millions of homes.
+As a long-established and highly regarded form of water treatment, ultraviolet water disinfection systems are used around the world in millions of homes.
 Ultraviolet (UV) Water Purification is a proven technology that uses UV light to kill harmful microorganisms in water.

-A whole-house ultraviolet system can ensure water is safe from harmful bacteria--even during a boil water advisory
+A whole-house ultraviolet system can ensure water is safe from harmful bacteria--even during a boil water advisory.

-Why UV water purifier is needed even with city waterIn simple terms, UV systems kill microbes by exposing water to the right light wavelength, thus destroying the DNA of bacteria, fungi, protozoans, viruses, and cysts so they can no longer reproduce.
-Ultraviolet water purification is effective, environmental friendly, reliable, quick, clean, safe, economical, and essentially trouble free.
+In simple terms, UV systems kill microbes by exposing water to the right light wavelength, thus destroying the DNA of bacteria, fungi, protozoans, viruses, and cysts so they can no longer reproduce.
+Ultraviolet water purification is effective, environmentally friendly, reliable, quick, clean, safe, economical, and essentially trouble free.
 Learn more about ultraviolet water purification technology.

 NOTE: UV systems are easily installed on your water supply line after any other water treatment equipment.
 In areas with hard water, customers often install a water softener in front of the UV system.
 A sediment pre-filter is also commonly used to keep silt, dirt and other particulates in ground water from hindering the UV lamp's ability to deactivate water-borne microorganisms in the water.